pierre-rouleau/pel/doc/pel-manual.rst

 find that Emacs startup time has increased too much for your liking.
-That will be the case if you use a large number of external Elpa-compliant packages because Emacs must process the autoloads package information inside each of the elpa directory and that takes time.
+That will be the case if you use a large number of external Elpa-compliant packages because Emacs must process the autoloads package information inside each of the elpa package directory and that takes time.
 PEL uses several techniques to reduce Emacs startup time.
 As the number of package used grows you these techniques may not be sufficient.

 To speed the startup further, PEL provides a fast-startup mode of operation.
-In that mode PEL bundles the Emacs Lisp code files of all single directory packages inside a single directory and calls this the pel-bundle *package*.
-Doing this reduces the number of packages Emacs see, reduces the length of Emacs load-path and reduces the startup time substantially.
+In that mode PEL bundles the Emacs Lisp code files of all single directory packages inside a single package directory (the pel-bundle *pseudo package*) and forces Emacs to use it as if it was a single package.
+Doing this reduces the number of packages Emacs see, which reduces the length of Emacs load-path and reduces the startup time substantially.

 PEL provides the following 3 commands to deal with this: